mmisty/jest-allure2-adapter/readme.md

 In case if you have jest version > 24 just add `jest-allure/dist/setup-default` to `setupFilesAfterEnv` section of your config.

+### Feature Notes

+#### Setting feature, story to all tests in file

+As far as describe is async setting feature/story under describe or in any other place in the file except test will add feature/story to all tests in this file (feature/story can be overridden in test)

+Todo: add example

 ## Releases

+#### 0.2.52:

+- cleanup

 #### 0.2.51:

 - fix stepStatus details in case when step throws error

 #### 0.2.46: